Rescuers race to free people trapped by Hurricane Helene after storm kills at least 40 in 4 states

 PERRY, Fla.
-(AP) — Hurricane Helene left an enormous path of destruction across Florida and the entire southeastern U.S. on Friday, killing at least 40 people in four states, snapping trees like twigs, tearing apart homes and sending rescue crews on desperate missions to save people from floodwaters.
+(AP) — Hurricane Helene left an enormous path of destruction across Florida and the entire southeastern U.S. on Friday, killing at least 40 people in four states, snapping towering oaks like twigs, tearing apart homes and sending rescue crews on desperate missions to save people from floodwaters.

+Moody’s Analytics said Friday it expects $15 to $26 billion in property damage.

-The damage extended hundreds of miles northward to northeast Tennessee, where a "dangerous rescue situation" was unfolding after 54 people were moved to the roof of the Unicoi County Hospital as water rapidly flooded the facility.
+That damage extended hundreds of miles northward to northeast Tennessee, where a "dangerous rescue situation" by helicopter unfolded after 54 people were moved to the roof of the Unicoi County Hospital as water rapidly flooded the facility.
+All staff and patients were rescued and no one was left at the hospital as of late Friday afternoon, Ballad Health said.

 In North Carolina, a lake featured in the movie "Dirty Dancing" overtopped a dam.
 People in surrounding neighborhoods were evacuated, although there were no immediate concerns it would fail.
-Meanwhile, the "catastrophic failure" of a dam spurred evacuation orders for all of downtown Newport, Tennessee, a city of about 7,000 people, officials said.
+People also were evacuated from Newport, Tennessee, a city of about 7,000 people, amid concerns about a dam near there, although officials later said the structure hadn't failed.

 Tornadoes hit some areas, including one in Nash County, North Carolina, that critically injured four people.